 The majority of Europeans do not care enough to actually give feedback to the EU institutions.

-The debates are there.
-The biggest issue is that the parlaiment cannot suggest new laws but can only vote on them.
-The only institutions who are able to create new legislation are the commissions who meet in private and only accepts lobbyists

-The EU is in essence a Union of national states, therefore the national debates must suffice to support the EU institutions.

-Now - The majority of Europeans do not care enough to actually give feedback to the EU institutions.

 The only institutions that are able to create new legislation are the commissions who meet in private.

 The EU is in essence a Union of national states, therefore the national debates must suffice to support the EU institutions.